breams/jp-rest-cache/readme.md

 BTW By "do science" I mean do a set of repeatable tests with a one independent variable (cache method) and keep everything else the same.
 Compare results and see if you're hypothesis (cache method == faster) evaluates true or false.

-### Installation
-This is not a plugin.
-It's a composer library.
-Putting this in your plugin directory and then opening an issue when this doesn't show up in your plugin admin is a violation of intergalactic law.

-Add `"shelob9/jp-rest-cache": "dev-master"` to your site/plugin/theme's composer.json.

 ### License
 Copyright 2014 Josh Pollock.
 Licensed under the terms of the GNU General public license version 2.
 Please share with your neighbor.